Press Release: Cork Harbour Festival:

 Ocean to City – An Rás Mór and Cork Harbour Open Day formerly existed as two popular one-day events located at different points in Cork’s annual maritime calendar.
 Both event committees recognised the synergy between the two events and began to work together and share resources.
 In 2015, Cork Harbour Festival was launched.
 The festival was shaped on the open day principle, with Ocean to City – An Ras Mór as the flagship event

-Now in its third year, the festival has grown from strength to strength.
-Featuring nine festival days starting on the first week of June, it is packed full of events; all made possible through collaboration with over 40 different event partners in Cork City as well as 15 towns and villages along Cork Harbour.
+Now in its fourth year, the festival has grown from strength to strength.
+Featuring nine festival days starting on the first week of June, it is packed full of events; all made possible through collaboration with over 50 different event partners in Cork City as well as 15 towns and villages along Cork Harbour.
 The programme has grown year by year and highlights Cork’s rich heritage and culture as well as water and shore-based activities, with Ocean to City – An Rás Mór at the heart of the festival.

 Taking place at the centre of Ireland’s maritime paradise, as well as at the gateway to Ireland’s Ancient East and the Wild Atlantic Way, Cork is perfectly positioned to deliver the largest and most engaging harbour festival in Ireland.